API

 GET /api/objects returns the list of objects

-POST /api/objects/mass-store creates multiple objects in a single request
+POST /api/objects/mass-store creates multiple objects in one request

 PUT/PATCH /api/objects/mass-update updates multiple objects at once